albertsun/bigdata-boardgame/rules/rules.md

 1. Set the board out on the table.
 You are very good at following directions.
 2. Shuffle each of the 3 sets of cards.
 Set the story and dataset cards on the bord and the PII cards aside to draw from.
 3. Create your Bitcoin Blockchain (Bank) consisting of Bitcoin tokens on the side of the board, along side your repository of WIN/FAIL tokens and Dataset Claim tokens
-4. Each player draws 5 randomized Personal Identification Cards to represent their persona and take 12 Ƀ tokens (Bitcoins).
-They are also given a Data Warehouse (notebook) to record the data they collect about other players.
+4. Each player draws 5 randomized Personal Identification Cards to represent their persona and takes 12 Ƀitcoin tokens.
+They are also given a data warehouse (notebook) to record the data they collect about other players.

 Now you’re ready to play!